| name | grill-me |

 Questioning rhythm

-Move through these stages in order, skipping only when the user's prompt or the available artifacts already satisfy them.
+Move through these stages in order, skipping only when the user's prompt or available artifacts already satisfy them.

 -